 A. Fewer than 10% of each freshman class is accepted to the program.

 Q. What if I am not accepted to the Honors Program in my freshman year?

 A. The Honors Program admits a limited number of incoming freshmen.
 If you were not accepted to the program for your freshman year, you may be eligible to apply to begin the program as a sophomore.
-Please contact Dr. Barbara Filippidis, program director, during your freshman year to inquire about available spaces.
+Please contact Dr. Steve Rodenborn, the program’s director, during your freshman year to inquire about available spaces.